 I love honey too.
 It is my sweetener of choice for tea, oatmeal, and warmed tortillas (yum…).
 I am certainly not immune to the intrigue of the altruistic societies and wiggling communications of the honey bees, the subject of a devoted middle school research paper of mine.
 I still consider it a high point of my life when I took my eighth grade science fair project on the antioxidant content of honey of various nectar sources to the Colorado State Science Fair and won third place overall in the Physical Sciences category.
 In fact, it’s a little embarrassing to admit, but I included a picture of me in knee-high socks and penny loafers, sporting my third place ribbon in front of my cardboard project display in my application to graduate school.
 My point is: I’m not here to knock honey bees.
 But it’s a tragedy that their enchanting wiggle dances, painful stings, and penchant for sweet, sticky liquids to get them through the winter is all the word “bee” means to most people.
 It is just the beginning, my friend.
 Or rather, it’s the end since social bee behavior evolved from the multitudes of solitary bees.
 So it is actually the vast and important beginnings we are missing.
 Let’s get to it.

 Maybe you have heard that there are over 20,000 known species of bees in the world?
 (I got that off of a fact card I wrote for my middle school research paper—why I still have those cards is more difficult to explain.)
 Honey bees are approximately nine of those species, so we can just pretend they don’t even count.
 Can you even imagine 20,000 different types of bees?
 Take a minute.
 To be fair, some of the different species are visually indistinguishable except to a few very diligent experts with expensive microscopes.
 But there is still almost unfathomable morphological variety in the fuzzy Hymenopteran pollinators zooming around our planet right now.
 There are bees that are an inch long and completely black, even to the tips of their powerful wings.
-There are bees that are so small we have to use the tiniest dab of Elmer’s glue to attach them to a pin or a point (piece of paper that is then pinned) for display since running even the thinnest metal pin through their mesosoma would likely split the bee right down the middle.
+There are bees that are so small we have to use the tiniest dab of Elmer’s glue to attach them to a pin or a point (piece of paper that is then pinned) for display since running even the thinnest metal pin through their mesosoma would split the bee right down the middle.
 Some bees are bright metallic green with red-tipped abdomens, some are a dull shiny blue, and some display a rainbow of bright colors cascading down their bodies (when I first saw a museum specimen of this type, I have to admit, I wanted to steal it).
 There are also, of course, some bees that are orange or yellow with black abdominal stripes.

 What all this solitary, hidden bee nesting means for most of you is that the vast majority of bees actually have no interest whatsoever in stinging you.
 So you should not hate nor fear them.
-With no grand hive to guard and each solitary bee mother working exclusively in her own self interest and with her young in mind, she is very unlikely to charge and impale you at the cost of her own life.
+With no grand hive to guard, and each solitary bee mother working exclusively in her own self interest with her young in mind, she is very unlikely to charge and impale you at the cost of her own life.
 Among the social bees who do live in hives, one major group is actually known as the “stingless bees,” and therefore cannot do you any harm while crusading for their hive.
 In fact, there are many species of bees who don’t even have the ability to sting or whose stings serve only as endearing, pin-prick reminders that we are Goliath here.
 And since the stinging apparatus is a modified egg-laying organ and therefore only present in females, male aggression is not something you need concern yourself with in bees.
 I know melittologists (bee researchers) who, when they recognize a long-antennaed male bee in their net, go ahead and pluck it out with their fingers, so confident are they in its inability to inflict any harm.
 (Most of the time their assessments are correct, but an occasional misidentification can come with a painful admonishment.)
 So frolic in the meadows at will and feel free to enjoy the pollinating insects you observe at close range.
 You’ll know a honey bee when you see or hear one and it probably won’t want to sting you and eviscerate itself either as it heads off over the hills, laden with the pollen of a hundred flower visits.
 And just so we’re clear on one more thing: Yellow-jackets?
 They are wasps: the mostly predatory, hairless, thin-waisted, devious cousins of bees.
 So I make no excuses for their painful stings.
 Just look twice in your soda can before you take another drink.

 I think that wraps up the first installment of bee basics.
 If I see you out on the trail, I’ll net you a few bees and show you how friendly and interesting and fuzzily cute (on par with puppies and baby seals, I’d say) they can be(e).
 And then we can talk about how much we all like honey.